Coast Range newt: Adaptation

 The Coastal Range newt produce a potent poison called tetrodotoxin from specialized glands in their skin.
 Ingestion of this poison by handling or eating them causes severe neurological symptoms and, in some instances, death from respiratory or cardiac failure.
 The toxin found in juveniles is several times more potent than that in adults.

 Conservation

 Taricha torosa torosa is listed as a species of special concern in California but has no federal conservation status.
 In California, it is illegal to sell the Coastal Range newt in pet shops.

 They are susceptible to stress from loss and degradation of habitat, and especially in the Santa Monica Mountains from predation of eggs and larvae by introduced mosquitofish (Gambusia affinis) and crayfish (Procambarus clarkia).

-Large numbers of California coastal range newts move together in breeding season, during or after rains, often traveling across roadways and highways.
+Large numbers of California Coast Range newts move together in breeding season, during or after rains, often traveling across roadways and highways.
 During the breeding season, some residents and local governments close roads to protect migrating newts and salamanders from becoming roadkill.
 A park in Contra Costa County in California posts a drive through the park with this notice: During wet weather conditions, Southpark Drive will be closed to protect migrating newts.